Skip to main content

 5. The smoke detector needs to be replaced

-Most smoke detectors last around 10 years.
-On most models, you'll find an expiration date printed on the back of the device.
-Replace your detector if it has expired, but don't assume your system will work until then.
-Always conduct regular smoke detector tests to make sure your device is working, even if the printed expiration date hasn't passed.
+Most smoke detectors last around 10 years, and that red flashing light could indicate the end of life for the device.
+On most models, you’ll find an expiration date printed on the back of the device.
+Replace your detector if it has expired, but don’t assume your system will work until then.
+Always conduct regular smoke detector tests to make sure your device is working, even if the printed expiration date hasn’t passed.

 If you’ve changed the batteries and cleaned your detector but are still getting false alarms, it may be time to replace the device.
 Batteries in old detectors also tend to drain out quicker, so you should probably get a new smoke detector if you find yourself replacing batteries several times a year.

-With a Vivint smart smoke detector, it's easy to tell if your detector is working.
+With a Vivint Smoke and CO Detector, it’s easy to tell if your detector is working.
 All it takes is a quick glance at the Vivint app on your smartphone or the Vivint Smart Hub.

 Pot of boiling water on the stove.